From the studio behind The Battle of Polytopia. A physical card game built for the kitchen table. Same world. Same tribes. New medium.

 Real card game.
 Physical product.
 Cards, tokens, packaging — everything you need to play at a table.
 The digital Polytopia app stays exactly as it is.

 Q4 2026.
-The exact day is announced 30 days in advance to our early-access list first — that's why you sign up.
+The exact day is announced 30 days in advance to our early-access list first.

 Estimated delivery to backers throughout 2027.
 First production-run priority goes to crowdfunding backers; retail follows.